limepepper/limepepper.debug/roles/gnome_keyring/README.md

 Upon consulting my backups, I found that no recent backup could be unlocked with my login password.
-I proceeded through the historical backups, until I found one that could be unlocked which was from the 11/May some 10 days before.
+I proceeded through the historical backups, until I found one that could be unlocked which was from some 10 days before.
 This was odd, as I had been using vscode and other applications which use libsecrets frequently in that period.